Bilawal Bhutto Zardari: Foreign policy

-On 20 September 2014, while speaking to party workers in Multan, Bilawal said, "I will take back Kashmir, all of it, and I will not leave behind a single inch of it because, like the other provinces, it belongs to Pakistan."
+On 20 September 2014, while speaking to party workers in Multan, Bhutto Zardari said, "I will take back Kashmir, all of it, and I will not leave behind a single inch of it because, like the other provinces, it belongs to Pakistan."
 The statement was to be the first marking his stance on the Kashmir issue and remarked upon widely in local and international media.

-On 6 February 2019, Bilawal met with the Kashmir Council in Washington to express solidarity with the people of Kashmir.
+On 6 February 2019, Bhutto Zardari met with the Kashmir Council in Washington to express solidarity with the people of Kashmir.
 During the meeting, he assured the delegation that he would continue to raise his voice against the brutalities of Indian forces against innocent and unarmed Kashmiri people at every available forum both nationally and internationally.
 He said that loyalty to the cause of Kashmir was in his blood and he would stand with the people of Indian-administered Kashmir in their just struggle for the right to self-determination and freedom from illegal and immoral Indian occupation.

-On 15 October 2022, after U.S. President Joe Biden referred to Pakistan as "one of the most dangerous nations in the world" and as a carrier of "nuclear weapons without any cohesion" at a Democratic Party fundraiser in California, Bilawal summoned American diplomat Donald Blome to the Ministry of Foreign Affairs and demanded an explanation as well as called for an official démarche.
+On 15 October 2022, after U.S. President Joe Biden referred to Pakistan as "one of the most dangerous nations in the world" and as a carrier of "nuclear weapons without any cohesion" at a Democratic Party fundraiser in California, Bhutto Zardari summoned American diplomat Donald Blome to the Ministry of Foreign Affairs and demanded an explanation as well as called for an official démarche.

+In June 2025, two months after India suspended the Indus Water Treaty over Pakistan's alleged "cross border linkages" to the Pahalgam Attack, Bhutto Zardari threatened war with India stating that "either India shares water fairly or we will secure it from ‘all 6 rivers.’"
+In August, at a function organized by the Culture Department of the Sindh government, Bhutto Zardari once again raised the prospect of war with India, citing escalating tensions over the Treaty.
+He warned that if India continued actions perceived as "violations of the treaty", Pakistan would be compelled to consider all options, including military action.
+He stated that the people of Pakistan were "strong enough" to wage war in order to "reclaim all six rivers".

 Terrorism

-On 18 February 2018, while addressing a function in Washington, Bilawal said that there is a growing increase in terrorism in Pakistan and that democracy can win over extremism, but the biggest battle is of ideologies.
+On 18 February 2018, while addressing a function in Washington, Bhutto Zardari said that there is a growing increase in terrorism in Pakistan and that democracy can win over extremism, but the biggest battle is of ideologies.
 "The battle is between modernity and extremism."

-Bilawal has also repeatedly criticized the government's resistance to implementing the National Action Plan, which he deems resistance to democracy and peace in the nation.
+Bhutto Zardari has also repeatedly criticized the government's resistance to implementing the National Action Plan, which he deems resistance to democracy and peace in the nation.
 He has also demanded the removal of three federal ministers accusing them of having connections with banned militant outfits.
-On 7 March 2019, during a provincial council meeting, Bilawal said, "I demand a joint parliamentary committee for implementation of National Action Plan and removal of all three federal ministers for their connection with extremist organisations.
+On 7 March 2019, during a provincial council meeting, Bhutto Zardari said, "I demand a joint parliamentary committee for implementation of National Action Plan and removal of all three federal ministers for their connection with extremist organisations.
 If our demands are not met, we will not support the government anymore."